Quechuan languages: Classification

 There are significant differences among the varieties of Quechua spoken in the central Peruvian highlands and the peripheral varieties of Ecuador, as well as those of southern Peru and Bolivia.
 They can be labeled Quechua I (or Quechua B, central) and Quechua II (or Quechua A, peripheral).
 Within the two groups, there are few sharp boundaries, making them dialect continua.

 However, there is a secondary division in Quechua II between the grammatically simplified northern varieties of Ecuador, Quechua II-B, known there as Kichwa, and the generally more conservative varieties of the southern highlands, Quechua II-C, which include the old Inca capital of Cusco.
 The closeness is at least in part because of the influence of Cusco Quechua on the Ecuadorean varieties in the Inca Empire.
 Because Northern nobles were required to educate their children in Cusco, this was maintained as the prestige dialect in the north.

 Speakers from different points within any of the three regions can generally understand one another reasonably well.
 There are nonetheless significant local-level differences across each.
 (Wanka Quechua, in particular, has several very distinctive characteristics that make the variety more challenging to understand, even for other Central Quechua speakers.)
 Speakers from different major regions, particularly Central or Southern Quechua, are not able to communicate effectively.

 The lack of mutual intelligibility among the dialects is the basic criterion that defines Quechua not as a single language, but as a language family.
 The complex and progressive nature of how speech varies across the dialect continua makes it nearly impossible to differentiate discrete varieties; Ethnologue lists 45 varieties which are then divided into two groups; Central and Peripheral.
-Due to the non-intelligibility among the two groups, they are all classified as separate languages.
+Due to the non-intelligibility between the two groups, they are all classified as separate languages.

 As a reference point, the overall degree of diversity across the family is a little less than that of the Romance or Germanic families, and more of the order of Slavic or Arabic.
 The greatest diversity is within Central Quechua, or Quechua I, which is believed to lie close to the homeland of the ancestral Proto-Quechua language.

 Family tree

 Alfredo Torero devised the traditional classification, the three divisions above, plus a fourth, a northern or Peruvian branch.
-The latter causes complications in the classification, however, as the northern dialects (Cajamarca–Cañaris, Pacaraos, and Yauyos–Chincha) have features of both Quechua I and Quechua II, and so are difficult to assign to either.
+The latter causes complications in the classification, however, as various dialects (e.g. Cajamarca–Cañaris, Pacaraos, and Yauyos) have features of both Quechua I and Quechua II, and so are difficult to assign to either.

 Torero classifies them as the following: